-When researching Javascript frameworks, we needed to find options that would work well with our technology decisions for authentication and database.
-We also were looking for an option that would have the smallest learning curve for our team.
-The last criteria we judged our options on was the possibility of external libraries.
+When researching Javascript frameworks, we sought options that would a.) work well with our technology decisions for authentication and database and b.) present the smallest learning curve for our team and c.) maximize external library support.
 We narrowed our options down to Angular 4, ReactJS, and Vue.js.